-The successful applicant will work in collaboration with OVSJG, District Government agencies, community-based organizations, advocates, victims/survivors, and other stakeholders to develop a strategic plan that coordinates efforts and resources in the District to enhance access to safe housing for victims of domestic violence.
+The successful applicant will have prior experience in strategic planning related to domestic violence services, housing or a closely related issue.
+The applicant will work in collaboration with OVSJG, District Government agencies, community-based organizations, advocates, victims/survivors, and other stakeholders to develop a strategic plan that coordinates efforts and resources in the District to enhance access to safe housing for victims of domestic violence.
 The grantee will produce a plan that, at a minimum: